daydreaming-experiment/app/CONTRIBUTING.md

 If you're thinking of contributing, be it only a tiny patch, let us hail you!
 You are very welcome.

-Here goes the description of the tools and workflow we use in development ; it should help to get up and running.
+Here goes a description of the tools and workflow we use in development ; it should help in getting up and running.

 ## Development tools